 You can also use a previously created seed phrase from an already generated Ethereum wallet here.

 Once you have generated the seed phrase, copy it and click ‘Apply Changes’ then ‘Connect to Node’

-The next step is to import the Ethereum seed phrase into a Metamask wallet, and connect to the relevant network (in this case, Ropsten.)
+The next step is to import the Ethereum seed phrase into a Metamask wallet, and connect to the relevant network (in this case, Mainnet.)
 Metamask is a browser extension and can be installed on your Brave browser or any other Chrome-based browser from the Chrome web store here.